Are there New Zealanders available for the role?

 What is 'advertising' evidence?

 Popular websites such as Trademe or Seek are accepted by INZ.
-Social networks are also considered, but not a sole evidence.
+Recruiters also play their part.
+Social networks are also considered, but not as sole evidence.
 It is also very important that you do not advertise the role in a way that may discourage New Zealand employers from applying, such as unrealistic requirements, low salary, or hours of work.